lgblgblgb/xep128/README.md

  apt-get install libsdl2-dev make gcc wget

-You will also need the sjasm Z80 assembler somewhere in your PATH.
+You will also need the sjasm Z80 assembler somewhere in your PATH, if you modified xep_rom.asm at least (otherwise sjasm is not needed).

 In the source, you need to issue the command "make".
 It will compile the emulator, and also fetching (with wget) the SD card image through the Net